floridop/mnxb11-container/README.md

      ```
   9. You can start the container with
      ```bash
-     docker run -it mnxb11al9:version
+     docker run -it mnxb11:al9.version
      ```

 # Teachers: procedure to add software to the container

 To minimize the size of the container, we build two containers.
 One intended
 for students and for the course, and another to build software that contains
-all the sources and libraries.
+all the sources and libraries (see section "Dockerfiles description" )

 Custom software is placed in the container inside the `/opt/apps` folder.

 An overview of the procedure is as follows:

   1. Clone this repository
-  2. Edit the Dockerfile-AL9-MNXB11**-dev** and add the required system packages and sources that you already know of.
+  2. Edit `Dockerfile-AL9-MNXB11-de` and add the required system packages and sources that you already know of.
-  3. Build the -dev container with the new dependencies.
+  3. Build the `-dev` container with the new dependencies.
   4. Start the container with a bind-mount writable folder, it will be used to export the compiled binaries outside the container to an `apps` folder
   5. Inside the container, install additional required packages and additional sources needed.
      Take note of them as you will need to add them to the Dockerfiles later!